Cisco ISE Administrator Accounts: CLI and GUI Access

 !

-After reviewing the creation, management, and monitoring of user accounts via the CLI, the next section will explore these same processes from the GUI perspective.
+Having reviewed the creation, management, and monitoring of accounts via the CLI, the next section examines these same operations from the GUI perspective.

 GUI Access and Privileges